astronomer/docs/astro/install-gcp.md

 This guide provides steps for getting started with Astro on Google Cloud Platform (GCP).
 Below, you'll find instructions for how to complete the Astro install process, including prerequisites and the steps required for our team to provision resources in your network.

-At a high-level, we'll ask that you come prepared with a new AWS account.
+At a high-level, we'll ask that you come prepared with a new Google Cloud Project.
 From there, you can expect to:

 - Create an account on Astro.
-- Create a cross-account IAM role that Astro can assume within your new GCP project.
+- Activate Google Cloud Project by enabling APIs and adding the Astronomer Service Account to your Project's IAM
 - Share GCP account information with our team.

-Astronomer will then create a Cluster within your GCP account that hosts the resources and Apache Airflow components necessary to deploy DAGs and execute tasks.
+Astronomer will then create a Cluster within your GCP project that hosts the resources and Apache Airflow components necessary to deploy DAGs and execute tasks.

 ## Prerequisites